Series of recipes developed on a salad theme.

 Of course, the biggest influence on Californian cuisine is the food of Mexico.
 The Mexican influence is felt not just in the ubiquitous taco and burrito outlets, but in the Mexican staples of corn and beans which can be found in endless American family and community pot luck salads.
 America has adopted many Mexican recipes, such as fish tacos, chilli rellenos and heuvos rancheros and made them part of their own culinary landscape.
 Guacamole, pico de gallo (tomato salsa) and the tortilla chip are never far from the start of any Californian meal.

-So it seems that we can begin to define Californian cuisine as a way of cooking and eating based on fresh produce and vegetables but is also influenced by national cuisines.
-And why not?
-If an American hot dog can be informed by a wiener from Frankfurt, why can’t there be a Californian pizza?
+So it seems that we can begin to define Californian cuisine as a way of cooking and eating based on fresh Californian ingredients but influenced by national cuisines.
+And in this way perhaps we can begin to construct a signature dish for California.
+Take a specialty snack from Naples and top it with local Californian garden vegetables and there you have it: The ‘Californian’ pizza.